-Whoever originally uploaded the song to DistroKid is the team manager and gets to set up how the royalty payments are to be divided up and sent out.
+Whoever originally uploaded the song to DistroKid for music distribution is the team manager and gets to set up how the royalty payments are to be divided up and sent out.

 It’s important to note that only team managers can see the overall splits and that the individual team members will only see the specific percentage or recoupment that has been set for them.

 Here are the steps for setting up DistroKid Splits:

 - You can access this feature by clicking on the “Splits” tab in the DistroKid dashboard or by visiting distrokid.com/teams: